-Iowa Hunger Coalition membership has set six policy priorities for the 2020 legislative session:
+Iowa Hunger Coalition membership has set the following policy priorities for the 2021 legislative session:

 Protect Iowans’ ability to put food on the table

 Reject barriers that take food away from Iowans, including work reporting requirements and ongoing, repeated eligibility verification checks.

 Safeguard and enhance access to food

 Ensure access to robust benefits through our safety net programs and promote solutions to simplify application and re-enrollment processes.

 Include anti-hunger organizations in the Iowa Sales Tax Exemptions